jnk0le/cortexm-AES/README.md

 cortex m3 and cortex m4 optimized implementation.
 Uses a single T table per enc/dec cipher and additional inv_sbox for final round in decryption.

-Based on "Peter Schwabe and Ko Stoffelen" AES implementation available [here](https://github.com/Ko-/aes-armcortexm).
+Originally based on "Peter Schwabe and Ko Stoffelen" AES implementation available [here](https://github.com/Ko-/aes-armcortexm).

 32 bit LDR opcodes are aligned to 4 byte boundaries to prevent weird undocumented "feature" of cortex-m3/4 that prevents some pipelining of neighbouring loads.
 As well as other architecture specific optimizations.